WebAuthN - authentication without password

 In simple words registration should look like:

-- User enters their email or desired username;
+- The user enters their email or desired username;

 - The browser asks Authenticator for confirmation and user has to confirm registration with fingerprint;